Batman has been around now for eight decades. He’s been in thousands of comics, dozens of films and television series; and man, so many video games.

 1. Batman: Arkham City (PS3, PS4, Xbox 360, Xbox One, Wii U, Windows)

-The hotly anticipated sequel to Batman: Arkham Asylum, Batman: Arkham City builds upon the first game and improves upon it in every way.
-The sequel offered players an expanded and more intricate story, new characters, improved combat, and a new place to explore.
+Arkham City was the hotly anticipated sequel to the aforementioned Batman: Arkham Asylum.
+Arriving in 2011, the sandbox environment action-adventure game built upon the previous entry, improving on it in virtually every single way.
+The sequel offered players an enhanced and more intricate story, new characters, improved combat and a new place to explore: the closed-off slums of a destitute Gotham City.